thatwonguy/Local_LLM_GenAI/README.md

 # Local Large Language Model Generative AI ChatBot

-- [ ] 1.
-Don't feel like retraining the outer hidden layers of a pretrained nueral network model?
+- [X] Don't feel like retraining the outer hidden layers of a pretrained nueral network model?
-- [ ] 2.
-Want to train a nueral network model but simply don't have any additional data?
+- [X] Want to train a nueral network model but simply don't have any additional data?
-- [ ] 3.
-Have the data but dont have the resources to perform the computations?
+- [X] Have the data but dont have the resources to perform the computations?
-- [ ] 4. **No matter what, you simply want to have an alternative solution to chatgpt that no one can take away from you once you have it!**
+- [X] **No matter what, you simply want to have an alternative solution to chatgpt that no one can take away from you once you have it!**

 If you answered yes to the questions above, you are in luck!
 Keep reading!